surferfelix/NLPT_A2_G5/README.md

 ### IMPLEMENTED FEATURES

-the token
+- tokens
+- indices
+- lemmas
+- universal Part-of-Speech tags
+- language-specific Part-of-Speech tags
+- morphological features
-indices, tokens, lemmas, universal Part-of-Speech tags, language-specific Part-of-Speech tags, morphological features, the ID of the head word, the universal dependency relation to the head word, as well as head ID - dependency relation pairs
+- the ID of the head word
+- the universal dependency relation to the head
+- word, as well as head ID
+- dependency relation pairs

 ### HOW TO USE IT
 - STEP 1.
 Install libraries specified in **requirements.txt** by running